ubc-library-rc/intro-git/content/02_getting_started.md

 $ git branch
 ~~~

-We want to make a new branch called `withdate` and add the date to the bottom of `index.md`.
+We want to make a new branch called `new-feature` and add your name to  the bottom of `index.md` and a new file `about-me.md`

 Input
 {: .label .label-green}
 ~~~
-$ git branch withdate
+$ git branch new-feature
 ~~~

 Now, if you run `git branch` again, you should see two branches with only one of them active.
-Git uses the keyword `checkout` to move between branches.
-We want to move to the newly created branch, `withdate`.
+Git uses the keyword `checkout` to switch between branches.
+The default branch in Git is `master`.
+This branch is not different than any other branch in a Git repository.
+To move to the newly created branch, `new-feature`, we ask git to "checkout" this branch:

 Input
 {: .label .label-green}